glenren/StoryArchive/README.md

 **Story Archive** is designed to help story builders store their ideas and creations in a single, easy to navigate application.

 As someone who creates lots of characters and stories in my head, I wanted to have a place to store and organize my often disorganized thoughts.
+As an artist, I also wanted a program where I can store and easily view my related artworks. **Story Archive** is meant to take those wishes and make them come to life in one simple program.

 ## User Stories